 **Sedentary time is described as being restrained in a stroller, high chair, rocker or even strapped to a caregiver’s back.

 The Australian government seconds these guidelines and focus on pushing for more playtime for young children.
-This is their guideOpens in a new tab.
+This is their guide

 What is the Montessori Approach to Screen time for toddlers?